MarioSimou/learning-functional-programming-es6/README.md

 Functions are treated like any other data type, meaning that they can be passed as arguments, assigned to variables and many others.
 Different design patterns have evolved around that concept.

+### Javascript Functional Methods

+- map
+- filter
+- reduce
+- sort (mutates the stack)
+- every/some
+- sort
+- slice

 ## Vocabulary

 __Pure Function__: functions that don't depend on, and **don't modify anything outside its scope**, and do always return the **same result for the same input argument**.

+__Closure__: an inner function returned by an outer function that has access to both scopee, its own as well as of the outer function.
+Closures are a great way to create **private variables** since variables born in an outer function are accessed by an inner function, even if it has been returned.